Westhope: 21st century

-The house was placed for sale in 1992 and was sold the next year to Barbara Tyson, a member of the family that founded Tyson Foods Inc., who restored it.
-During this decade, the house hosted events such as a 1993 meeting of the National Governors Association, as well as an architectural conference in 1997 which was attended by Wright's grandson Eric Lloyd Wright.
 The house was still owned by the Tyson family into the 2010s, and the Tulsa Foundation for Architecture was advocating for the house to be opened to the public at least occasionally.
 At the time, the house was closed to the public, even though many members of the public wanted to visit it.
 The owners lived in Arkansas and did not respond to requests from potential visitors.
 As a result, the preservationist organization Preservation Oklahoma lobbied to add Westhope to its list of the state's most endangered historic sites in 2014.
 Westhope was again added to Preservation Oklahoma's list of endangered historic sites in 2018.

 The structure was purchased in October 2021 by the investor Stuart Price, who paid $2.5 million.
 Though Price wanted to use Westhope as his personal residence, he continued to live in his previous house instead.
 At the time, Westhope had been abandoned for several years and needed restoration.
 Price made extensive renovations including re-waterproofing and tuckpointing cracked blocks.
 He removed carpeting that had been added to some of the floors, and he repainted the building and redid the landscaping.
 After Price renovated Westhope, he rented it out for meetings, such as fundraisers for the Tulsa Ballet.
 The house also hosted private events, such as a dinner that the actress Sophia Bush hosted before her wedding in 2022.

 The house was placed for sale in April 2023 for $7.995 million.
 As soon as the listing was publicized, it attracted large amounts of attention from people around the United States, as well as filming companies that wanted to shoot movies there.
 Nonetheless, with no buyer for the house forthcoming, Price hired Sotheby's to auction it off in November 2023, before deciding to cancel the planned auction, The house was listed for sale again in April 2024, at which point the real-estate agent halved the asking price to $4.5 million.
 It was the third-most-expensive house for sale in Tulsa at the time.
 The house still failed to find a buyer, despite garnering significant attention, and Price again contemplated using the house as his personal residence.
 In February 2025, Westhope was listed for sale again for $3.5 million.
+It was sold that November to a billionaire family, Jacob DeWitte and Caroline Cochran, who paid $3.56 million.